MrBenJ/modern-js-by-example/book/002-variables.md

 ## Declaring variables: `var`, `let`, and `const`

-Variables store data, whether they're in a `String`, `Number`, or `Boolean` form.
+Variables store data, whether they're of the `String`, `Number`, or `Boolean` type.
 They're also used to store more complex data types, but we'll get there later.

 ```js
 var hello = 'hello';